 Non-labour (vehicle) costs

-Just like Activity Based Transport (see Part 1), providers can bill for costs to provide supports at the participant’s location.
+Just like Activity Based Transport (see Part 1), providers can bill for costs they incur to provide supports at the participant’s location.
 These costs can include road tolls, parking fees, and the running costs of the vehicle.
 They can be billed to the client at what the NDIA considers “a reasonable contribution”.
-Once again, the NDIA suggests 85 cents per kilometre as reasonable, but does not state a capped maximum amount.
+Once again, the NDIA suggests 97 cents per kilometre as reasonable, but does not state a capped maximum amount.

 Just to confuse you further